LGBTQ people and Wikipedia: Wikimedia movement

 The Wikimedia movement has seen campaigns and hosted edit-a-thons to improve coverage of LGBTQ topics.
 Wikipedia Loves Libraries, one of these initiatives, saw the Tom of Finland Foundation become the first LGBTQ cultural heritage institution to participate, hosting "Queering Wikipedia" edit-a-thons.
 Wiki Loves Pride is a campaign from June to October to create and improve LGBTQ-related content across Wikimedia projects.
 Wiki Loves Pride has promoted coverage of notable LGBTQ people.
 Art+Feminism has been described as "a campaign to improve the site's representation of women and nonbinary individuals".
-WikiProject LGBT studies, (Note: WikiProjects are spaces where editors can list articles for creation, work to enhance the quality of existing articles, and review the status of articles under their jurisdiction.) which works to create and enhance articles on LGBTQ topics, is present on 28 Wikipedias, as of 2023.
+WikiProject LGBTQ+ studies, (Note: WikiProjects are spaces where editors can list articles for creation, work to enhance the quality of existing articles, and review the status of articles under their jurisdiction.) which works to create and enhance articles on LGBTQ topics, is present on 28 Wikipedias, as of 2023.
 An LGBTQ portal for organization has been overseen since 2006.

 Wikimedia LGBT is a user group affiliate of WMF, established in August 2012.
 In 2022, WMF joined human rights and LGBTQ organizations in opposing the Kids Online Safety Act introduced in the United States Senate.
 The groups argued that "over-moderation" would "cut off members of marginalized younger groups who rely on online services to learn about sex education or access LGBTQ+ resources".
 In 2023, organizers of Wikimania requested a unisex public toilet for the duration of the conference at the Suntec Singapore Convention and Exhibition Centre.
 One was temporarily converted from an existing restroom usually designated for women, prompting "some hostile reactions" online, according to Today.

 British physicist and Wikipedia editor Jess Wade has worked to improve coverage of LGBTQ topics on the site.
 Every day in 2018, Wade wrote at least one Wikipedia article about a woman, person of color, or LGBTQ figure in science to expand the diversity of Wikipedia's coverage.